article background

 Senior Energy Specialist

-Richard Szabo is Canstar Blue's Senior Energy Specialist who reports electricity, solar and gas news, reviews and how-to articles.
-Richard has 18 years' experience as an award-winning journalist, editor, marketing manager and content director for some of Australasia's leading media companies including News Limited, Business News Australia, iSentia, APRS Media, Key Media and Wade Business Media.
+Richard Szabo was Canstar Blue's Senior Energy Specialist.
+He reported on electricity, solar and gas news, and completed reviews and how-to articles.
+Richard has 18 years' experience as an award-winning journalist, editor, marketing manager and content director for some of Australasia's leading media companies including News Limited, Business News Australia, iSentia, APRS Media and Wade Business Media.

 Share this article